bouvet/iac-aws-terraform-workshop/README.md

 2. Clone this repository
 3. Open the code in your editor of choice.
 4. Set S3 bucket name: Open the [variables.tf](variables.tf) file and change the `s3_bucket_name` value from `<YOUR_BUCKET_NAME>`, to whatever you want to call your S3 bucket.
+5. While in the [variables.tf](variables.tf) file, update the value in the `my_name` variable to your own name (without spaces).
-5. Open [lecture_1.tf](lecture_1.tf) and read the instructions to set the S3 bucket name.
+6. Open [lecture_1.tf](lecture_1.tf) and read the instructions to set the S3 bucket name.
-6. Initiate Terraform: Open your terminal in the project folder and run `terraform init`.
+7. Initiate Terraform: Open your terminal in the project folder and run `terraform init`.
-7. Preview what will happen if you deploy this code: `terraform plan`.
+8. Preview what will happen if you deploy this code: `terraform plan`.
-8. Deploy your S3 bucket: `terraform apply` (when asked if you want to apply this code, type `yes` and hit enter).
+9. Deploy your S3 bucket: `terraform apply` (when asked if you want to apply this code, type `yes` and hit enter).
-9. Login to the [AWS Console and find your S3 bucket](https://s3.console.aws.amazon.com/s3/home?region=eu-central-1).
+10. Login to the [AWS Console and find your S3 bucket](https://s3.console.aws.amazon.com/s3/home?region=eu-central-1).
 Try uploading any text file to this bucket.

 ### Lecture 2